VoiceFixer: Toward General Speech Restoration with Neural Vocoder: Appendix A

 \subsubsection{Joint restoration and synthetic restoration}

 \textbf{Joint restoration} Many works have adopted the joint restoration approach to improving models.
-To make the acoustic echo cancellation~(AEC) result sound cleaner, \textit{MC-TCN} ~\citep{joint-aec-noise-suppression-shu2021joint} proposed to jointly perform AEC and noise suppression at the same time. \textit{MC-TCN} achieved a mean opinion score of 4.41, outperforming the baseline of INTERSPEECH2021 AEC Challenge~\citep{interspeech-aec-challenge-2021-cutler2021interspeech} by 0.54.
-What's more, in the REVERB challenge~\citep{reverb-challenge-kinoshita2013reverb}, the test set has both reverberation and noise.
-So the methods~\citep{joint-dereverb-noise-reduction-using-beamforming-cauchi2014joint} in this challenge need to both perform denoising and dereverberation.
-Later, in ~\citet{dereverb-dnn-han2015learning}, the authors proposed to perform dereverberation and denoising within a single DNN and substantially outperform related methods regarding quality and intelligibility.
-However, previous joint processing usually involved only two sub-tasks, which are usually denoising and another main task.
-In our study, we tried to joint performing four or more tasks so that to achieve general restoration.
+To make the acoustic echo cancellation~(AEC) result sound cleaner, \textit{MC-TCN} ~\citep{joint-aec-noise-suppression-shu2021joint} proposed to jointly perform AEC and noise suppression at the same time. \textit{MC-TCN} achieved a mean opinion score of 4.41, outperforming the baseline of AEC Challenge~\citep{interspeech-aec-challenge-2021-cutler2021interspeech} by 0.54.
+Moreover, in the REVERB challenge~\citep{reverb-challenge-kinoshita2013reverb}, the test set has both reverberation and noise.
+Therefore, the proposed methods in the challenge should perform both denoising and dereverberation.
+In ~\citet{dereverb-dnn-han2015learning}, the authors proposed to perform dereverberation and denoising within a single DNN and substantially outperform related methods regarding quality and intelligibility.
+However, previous joint processing usually involved only two sub tasks.
+In our study, we joint perform four or more tasks to achieve general restoration.

-\textbf{Synthetic restoration} Directly estimate the source signal from the input mixture is hard sometimes especially when the source SNR is low.
-Some works adopted a regeneration approach.
-In ~\citet{regeneration-enhancement-polyak2021high}, the authors utilize an ASR model, a pitch extraction model, and a loudness model to extract semantic level information from the speaker.
-Then they used these features in an encode-decoder network to do the regeneration of speech.
-To maintain the consistency of speaker characteristics.
-It uses an auxiliary identity network to compute the identity feature.
-Besides the restoration task, text-to-speech~(TTS), is another heated research area.
-Similar to synthetic speech restoration, which regenerates restored speech from distorted speech, TTS can be treated as the regeneration of speech from texts.
+\textbf{Synthetic restoration} Directly estimate the source signal from the observed mixture is hard especially when the SNR is low.
+Some studies adopted a regeneration approach.
+In ~\citet{regeneration-enhancement-polyak2021high}, the authors utilized an ASR model, a pitch extraction model, and a loudness model to extract semantic level information from the speaker.
+Then these features were fed to an encode-decoder network to regenerate the speech signal.
+To maintain the consistency of speaker characteristics, it used an auxiliary identity network to compute the identity feature.
+Similar to synthetic speech restoration, TTS can be treated as the regeneration of speech from texts.